-We’ve been seeing more and more designers opting for the deep dark interior wall colors and we’re here for it.
-One look in particular that we can’t get enough of is a living space swathed in deep glossy emerald green.
-Seek a green that scales more jade than shamrock (blue undertones over yellow), to get that opulent look.
+We’ve been seeing more and more designers opting for deep dark interior wall colors, and we’re here for it.
+One look in particular that we can’t get enough of is a living space swathed in deep, glossy emerald green.
+Seek a green that leans toward jade more than shamrock (blue undertones over yellow), to get that opulent look.

-Benjamin Moore color and design expert, Hannah Yeo, suggests a deep neutral that brings a big mood to your living room.
+Benjamin Moore's color and design expert Hannah Yeo suggests a deep neutral that brings a big mood to your living room.
 Her suggested hue is Taos Taupe, a warm charcoal color that can make its designated space feel instantly cozy and nested.
 “Study its undertone within the color to see how you can enhance or downplay other hues in the room,“ says Yeo.
-We suggest pairing it with a natural-colored sofa, or cream trim to really make its versatile color profile pop.
-Once the paint dries, pull on a chunky knit throw blanket and hunker down until summer.
+We suggest pairing it with a natural-colored sofa or cream trim to really make its versatile color profile pop.
+Once the paint dries, pull on a chunky knit throw blanket, and hunker down until summer.

-This well-achieved matte black interior wall is totally grown-up punk and we love it.
+This well-achieved matte black interior wall is totally grown-up punk, and we love it.
 To nail this look, ensure it’s either opposing a window to allow light to pool around the black and balance the darks and lights, or call your handyman and have them place strategic sconces to illuminate the chosen black wall or walls.
-Avoid the harshness that’s often associated with black with brass brushed fixtures or uplifting abstract art pieces.
+Avoid the harshness that’s often associated with black by using brushed brass fixtures or uplifting abstract art pieces.

 An Accent Wall

 Marina Hanisch wants you to cozy up to the idea of an accent wall.
-Whether painted or clad in wallpaper this statement can speak volumes in creating a unique experience within a living space.
-If you’re unsure how loud of an accent you’re ready for Hanisch suggests starting with neutrals, “Alternating between black and white walls.”
-However, if you’re ready to go bold, she prompts you to jump right in with wallpaper and matching paint. ”A sure way to get that wow factor and instantly whip up a more intimate space,” she says.
+Whether painted or clad in wallpaper, this statement can create a unique experience within a living space.
+If you’re unsure how loud of an accent you’re ready for, Hanisch suggests starting with neutrals, “alternating between black and white walls.”
+However, if you’re ready to go bold, she prompts you to jump right in with some wallpaper and matching paint.
+She says it's "a sure way to get that wow factor and instantly whip up a more intimate space."